franckbirba/foliom/INSTALL.md

   * OpenSSH 1:6.6p1
   * fail2ban 0.8.11

+The added packages are as following:
+* MongoDB 2.4.9
+* NodeJS 0.10.25

 The complete configuration of the server is achieved and stored with the `Vagranfile` and the `vagrant` utility:
 ```bash